Skip to main content

 Authentication failed (401)

-Cause: Credentials are incorrect or Elasticsearch security is enabled but credentials are not configured.
+Cause: Credentials are incorrect, or security is enabled but credentials are not configured.

 Fix:

-2. Verify the user exists and has access to stats APIs
+2. Verify the user exists and has access to the stats APIs.

 No metrics appearing in Scout